obventio56/blob_game/README.md

-# Blob game
+# Blob World
-CS175 Final Project
+CS175 Final Project - Alex Pedersen

 In this project I make a game with many colorful, amorphous blobs that animate pleasingly and collide into eachother.
 In the game, you can control one blob with your mouse to affect the scene.